svn2github/rackspace-cloud-files-cdn/trunk/readme.txt

 Allows any media in your WordPress uploads folder to be uploaded to Rackspace's Cloud Files CDN. ** If you are doing an initial upload, backup your uploads directory first, just in case.
 I’ve not had any issues, but wanted to include this disclaimer.

-= Version 0.0.1 =
+= Version 0.0.2 =

-I've tested this quite thoroughly.
-Very stable.
+Fixed an issue with loading plugin.

 == Installation ==